Thomas T. Cullen

-Thomas Tullidge Cullen (born 1977) is a United States district judge of the United States District Court for the Western District of Virginia.
-He was formerly United States Attorney for the same district.
+Thomas Tullidge Cullen (born 1977) is an American attorney who has served as a United States district judge of the United States District Court for the Western District of Virginia since 2020.
+He served as a United States attorney for the same district from 2018 to 2020.

 Education and legal career

-Cullen received his Bachelor of Arts from Furman University cum laude in 2000 and his Juris Doctor from the William & Mary School of Law in 2004, where he was inducted into the Order of the Coif.
-He was a law clerk to Judge Robert E. Payne of the United States District Court for the Eastern District of Virginia (2004-05) and to Judge Roger Gregory of the United States Court of Appeals for the Fourth Circuit (2005-06).
+Cullen is a 1996 graduate of Collegiate School in Richmond, Virginia.
+He received his bachelor of arts from Furman University cum laude in 2000.
+He received his juris doctor from the William & Mary School of Law in 2004, where he was inducted into the Order of the Coif.
+He was a law clerk to Judge Robert E. Payne of the United States District Court for the Eastern District of Virginia from 2004 to 2005 and for Judge Roger Gregory of the United States Court of Appeals for the Fourth Circuit from 2005 to 2006.

 Cullen served as an assistant United States attorney for the Western District of North Carolina from 2006 to 2010 and for the Western District of Virginia from 2010 to 2013, where he was Deputy Criminal Chief.
-Before becoming U.S. Attorney, he was a Principal/Partner at Woods Rogers PLC in Roanoke, Virginia, from 2013 to 2018, representing clients in complex civil and criminal litigation.
+Before becoming U.S. Attorney, he was a principal/partner at Woods Rogers PLC in Roanoke, Virginia, from 2013 to 2018, representing clients in complex civil and criminal litigation.

-U.S. attorney
+U.S. Attorney

-Cullen was recommended as a candidate for United States Attorney by Virginia Senators Mark Warner and Tim Kaine.
+Cullen was recommended as a candidate for United States attorney by Virginia Senators Mark Warner and Tim Kaine.
 On March 22, 2018, his nomination was reported out of committee by voice vote.
 He was confirmed by voice vote later the same day.
 He was sworn in on March 30, 2018.
-His tenure as U.S. Attorney ended on September 15, 2020, when he became a district judge.
+As U.S. Attorney, Cullen directed the federal response to the deadly "Unite the Right" rally in Charlottesville, Virginia, successfully prosecuting several white supremacists who committed hate crimes and other acts of violence.
+His tenure as U.S. Attorney ended on September 15, 2020, when he became a federal district judge.